 Our hope is that this training will empower you to respond in a compassionate and skilled manner to Brown students who may be in distress.

 If you are interested in participating in a B.E.A.R.
-Project training at Brown, please contact Erin Lane-Aaronian, PsyD or Jorge Vargas, MSW at [email protected]
+Project training at Brown, please contact Erin Lane-Aaronian, PsyD or Jorge Vargas, LCSW at [email protected]